 As a student nurse, you're the future of health care and the future of BCNU!
 We want to help you prepare for a smooth transition from school to work.
 We also want to help you understand what it means to be a union member and work under a union contract.

 Become a student member of BCNU!
 It's free, and you can attend meetings, apply for sponsorship and bursary opportunities, attend union meetings, receive the Update magazine, and more.

-This year's practice conference - Nursing Through Relationship: Care & Resilience is an opportunity to reflect on many relationships in the challenging contexts of care.
-Join your student nurse colleagues - along with some of the most interesting nurse leaders and thinkers in North America - for absorbing presentations, dialogue and discussion.
+The 2018 nursing practice conference, Nursing Through Relationship: Care & Resilience, was an opportunity to reflect on many relationships in the challenging contexts of care.
+Student nurse colleagues enjoyed some of the most interesting nurse leaders and thinkers in North America for absorbing presentations, dialogue and discussion.